GregOnNet/talk-angular-ai-powered-development/README.md

 I guess I want to add some background to the whole AI story.
 I want to round things up for the Angular Community.

-Frequently we see posts with bad quality on social media.
+Frequently we see posts of poor quality on social media.
-AI generated content can be really annoying.
+AI-generated content can be really annoying.
-But we shall not fall into the trap thinking of AI as a threat, only because of people seeking for publicity using it in a bad way.
+But we shall not fall into the trap of thinking of AI as a threat, only because of people seeking publicity using it in a bad way.

-This being said, I will start with **building a healthy mindset when it comes to use AI professionally**.
+This being said, I will start with **building a healthy mindset when it comes to using AI professionally**.
-Than, I need to shift to Angular's pre-work on integrating the platform with AI Agents (**Angular comes prepared**).
+Then, I need to shift to Angular's pre-work on integrating the platform with AI Agents (**Angular comes prepared**).
-In this section I will also explain the purpose of instructions and rules.
+In this section, I will also explain the purpose of instructions and rules.
-Which is the foundation of building an agentic team taking on several tasks like coding, testing, requirements-engineering, review.
+This is the foundation of building an agentic team taking on several tasks like coding, testing, requirements-engineering, and review.
-After that I will going to show the Angular CLI MCP server and its capabilities.
+After that I will show the Angular CLI MCP server and its capabilities.
-I shall record a video demonstrating how tool calls are made from the Agent to look up bestr practices of Angular.
+I will record a video demonstrating how tool calls are made from the Agent to look up best practices of Angular.

 ## Building AI Skills
 The following list holds a bunch of topics we can learn as developers to get used to AI.